CSCI210Mines/project3_fall25/README.md

 The diff command should not print anything if your output is identical to the expected output.

-For all the commands you will be implementing, you can assume that the maximum number of command line arguments provided will be 20 -- so that you can use a fixed sized static array for your command line arguments.
+For all the commands you will be implementing, you can assume that the maximum number of command line arguments provided will be 20 -- so that you can use a fixed-size static array for your command line arguments.

 When the program is run, the shell prompt "rsh>" should be displayed.
 The shell should be in an infinite loop until the command **exit** is entered at which point the shell program should be terminated with a "return 0".

-If the user enters any dissallowed command or try to execute some other program, you should display the following message (in standard output) and return to the prompt:
+If the user enters any disallowed command or tries to execute some other program, you should display the following message (in standard output) and return to the prompt:

 NOT ALLOWED!